boazsegev/plezi-website/docs/guides/basics.html.md

 ## Template Rendering, assets...?

-Rendering allows use to seperate the View from the Controller and the data.
+Rendering allows use to separate the View from the Controller and the data.
 This allows us to use the same code for different response formats (i.e., both for an html and a JSON response).

 This feature is extra powerful when coupled with Plezi's rewrite routes and the `:format` parameter, that allow us to set up the format as part of the routing system.